 Macquarie Centre

-Macquarie Ice Rink is located at Macquarie Shopping Centre and is a really fun and active option for children over the age of about four.
+The closest ice rink to most families on the North Shore is Macquarie Ice Rink, located at Macquarie Shopping Centre.
+It’s an ideal activity for children over the age of about four.
 For pre-schoolers, they hold Kiddies Club on Monday and Friday mornings where you can have a lesson, skate and lunch for just $20.
-Casual entry starts at $20 per person.
-Ice skating is run in two-hour sessions, so check the relevant website to work out what session you want to attend.
 Pack socks (and gloves if little kids are just learning and falling over lots!).

 Escape the rain and relax in a dark cinema for a couple of hours.
-Children can probably sit through a whole kids movie by about the age of three, and the whole experience is usually very exciting for them.
-Local cinemas include:
+Children can probably sit through a whole kids’ movie by about the age of three, and the whole experience is usually very exciting for them.
+View our Movie Guide: Best Kids Movies.

 SEA Life Sydney Aquarium